NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Wood and Vinyl are considered same material; Triple Pane assumed to be 100% low-e; Only breaking out clear and low-e windows for the Double, Non-Metal frame type; Source of low-e distribution is based on engineering judgement, informed by high-levelsales trends observed in Ducker Worldwide studies of the U.S. Market for Windows, Doors and Skylights.; Due to low sample sizes, the following adjustments are made:; [1] Vintage data are grouped into: 1) <1960, 2) 1960-79, 3) 1980-99, 4) 2000s, 5) 2010s.; [2] Building Type data are grouped into: 1) Single-Family Detached, Single-Family Attached, and Mobile homes and 2) Multi-Family 2-4 units and Multi-Family 5+ units.; [3] Climate zones are grouped into: 1) 1A, 2A, 2B; 2) 3A, 3B, 3C, 4B; 3) 4A, 4C; 4) 5A, 5B; 5) 6A, 6B; and 6) 7A, 7B 7AK, 8AK.; [4] Federal Poverty Levels are progressively grouped together until all bins are combined.; [5] Tenure options are progressively grouped together until all bins are combined.; Storm window saturations are based on D&R International, Ltd. 'Residential Windows and Window Coverings: A Detailed View of the Installed Base and User Behavior' 2013. https://www.energy.gov/sites/prod/files/2013/11/f5/residential_windows_coverings.pdf.
-Cut the % storm windows by factor of 55% because only 55% of storms are installed year round; Due to lack of performance data storm windows with triple-pane are modeled without the storm windows; Due to lack of performance data Double-pane, Low-E, Non-Metal, Air, M-gain, Exterior Clear Storm windows are modeled as Double-pane, Clear, Non-Metal, Air, Exterior Clear Storm windows
+- \Wood and Vinyl are considered same material

+- \Triple Pane assumed to be 100% low-e

+- \Only breaking out clear and low-e windows for the Double, Non-Metal frame type

+- \Source of low-e distribution is based on engineering judgement, informed by high-levelsales trends observed in Ducker Worldwide studies of the U.S. Market for Windows, Doors and Skylights.

+- \Due to low sample sizes, the following adjustments are made:

+  - \[1] Vintage data are grouped into: 1) <1960, 2) 1960-79, 3) 1980-99, 4) 2000s, 5) 2010s.

+  - \[2] Building Type data are grouped into: 1) Single-Family Detached, Single-Family Attached, and Mobile homes and 2) Multi-Family 2-4 units and Multi-Family 5+ units.

+  - \[3] Climate zones are grouped into: 1) 1A, 2A, 2B

+- \2) 3A, 3B, 3C, 4B

+- \3) 4A, 4C

+- \4) 5A, 5B

+- \5) 6A, 6B

+- \and 6) 7A, 7B 7AK, 8AK.

+  - \[4] Federal Poverty Levels are progressively grouped together until all bins are combined.

+  - \[5] Tenure options are progressively grouped together until all bins are combined.

+- \Storm window saturations are based on D&R International, Ltd. 'Residential Windows and Window Coverings: A Detailed View of the Installed Base and User Behavior' 2013. https://www.energy.gov/sites/prod/files/2013/11/f5/residential_windows_coverings.pdf.
+Cut the % storm windows by factor of 55% because only 55% of storms are installed year round

+- \Due to lack of performance data storm windows with triple-pane are modeled without the storm windows

+- \Due to lack of performance data Double-pane, Low-E, Non-Metal, Air, M-gain, Exterior Clear Storm windows are modeled as Double-pane, Clear, Non-Metal, Air, Exterior Clear Storm windows

 Arguments
 *********